EJP-ORION/OH-Surveillance-Codex/docs/3-knowledge-principle.rst

    Several One Health EJP H2020 ORION project partners carry out national pilot studies to test methods from the Knowledge principle regarding usability within a cross sectional approach.
-Findings from these pilot studies will be reported here.
+Findings from these pilot studies can be found under the project Deliverable 2.7 ( Zenodo: https://doi.org/10.5281/zenodo.5062653).